cmarielorber/parent-helper-hub/README.md

 * Defined a high level breakdown of the project
 * Assigned tasks to team members
 * High collaboration throughout
-  * Working together via zooms, meetings, slack, etc to help with sudo coding and/or brainstorming how to effectively move ahead in the process
+  * Working together via zooms, meetings, slack, etc to help with pseudo coding and/or brainstorming how to effectively move ahead in the process
 * Set team goals and reasses as needed throughout

 ## Technologies Used